-However, if the majority shareholder(s) wants to sell shares to a third party, and does not provide notice to the other shareholders, the tag along provision will enable the minority shareholder(s) to tag along with the majority shareholder(s) and sell their shares for the same price and on the same terms and conditions.
+However, the majority shareholder(s) may want to sell shares to a third party, and they do not notify the other shareholders.
+Here, the tag along provision will enable the minority shareholder(s) to tag along with the majority shareholder(s) and sell their shares for the same price and on the same terms and conditions.

 Drag along and tag along provisions are important clauses in any shareholders’ agreement.
 A drag along provision allows a majority shareholder to make a minority shareholder sell their shares.
 In contrast, a tag along provision allows minority shareholders to sell their shares for the same price, on the same terms and conditions as the majority shareholder, if the majority shareholder:

 - is selling to a third party; and

 If you need help drafting a shareholders agreement or understanding your drag along and tag along provisions, our experienced business lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 1300 544 755 or visit our membership page.

 A shareholders agreement is a legally binding contract that outlines the rights, responsibilities, and relationships among shareholders in a company.